Table of Contents

 Critical Path CSS is the CSS that is required to render the above fold content of each web page.
-As the name suggest the “critical” css that helps browser to paint fast and render it, before downloading the complete css files
+As the name suggest the “critical” css that helps the browser to paint fast and render it, before downloading the complete css files.

-Usually, critical path css in inlined in the head and the original css file is loaded asynchronously or in the footer for the best experience
+Usually, critical path css is inlined in the head and the original css file is loaded asynchronously or in the footer for the best experience.

 Why Critical Path CSS is so important?